-After observation, it was determined that the sites could host in excess of 500 income-generating trees, including olive, orange and fig, provided by HAF, in combination with forest trees, provided freely by the Moroccan High Commission of Waters and Forests.
-Fruit-tree seedlings would then be sold to local farmers at a symbolic price, to help supplement their incomes and instigate a culture of tree-planting in the region.
-Other beneficial outcomes of this would be the stabilisation of eroding soils, bringing back biodiversity to Tagelft and combatting monocultures, as well as contributing to the promotion of economic prosperity and food security in the High Atlas.
+Other beneficial outcomes of this would be the stabilization of eroding soils, bringing back biodiversity to Tagelft and combatting monocultures, as well as contributing to the promotion of economic prosperity and food security in the High Atlas.

 It will also provide the schools the opportunity to deliver workshops on environmental education, engaging and raising awareness of the importance of trees for mountain communities and the negative effects of deforestation.
-The teachers emphasised that the children would be given responsibility for taking care of the seedlings, led by their Environmental Clubs, which will help to improve the children’s organisation, leadership and motivation skills.
+The teachers emphasized that the children would be given responsibility for taking care of the seedlings, led by their Environmental Clubs, which will help to improve the children’s organization, leadership, and motivation skills.

 However, on asking further questions, it became clear that for this community, the trees are more than just an economic venture or a symbolic environmental act.

 It is clear that the income generated from this project, in co-operation with the High Atlas Foundation, will make a big difference for these schools.
-Tagelft Lycée’s principal hoped that in future, the extra money would go towards building a well for the school’s water supply, solar panels to provide the classrooms with electricity, and importantly, to provide extra income that is independent from the Delegation for Education’s funding.
+Tage left Lycée’s principal hoped that in the future, the extra money would go towards building a well for the school’s water supply, solar panels to provide the classrooms with electricity, and importantly, to provide extra income that is independent of the Delegation for Education’s funding.

 Bouchane Secondary School, Bouchane

-In contrast to Tagelft, the small town of Bouchane finds itself in much flatter, more arid country.
-What they do share however, is a lack of trees and vegetational cover, similarly caused by excessive land clearing and cattle grazing in the past.
+In contrast to Tagelft, the small town of Bouchane finds itself in a much flatter, more arid country.
+What they do share, however, is a lack of trees and vegetational cover, similarly caused by excessive land clearing and cattle grazing in the past.